-Advanced standing status is only awarded to graduates of baccalaureate social work programs accredited by CSWE.
-Candidates will have at least a 3.2 GPA (on a 4-point scale) overall GPA in their undergraduate program where they completed the BSW degree.
+Advanced standing status is only awarded to graduates of baccalaureate social work programs accredited by the Council on Social Work Education (CSWE) or earned degrees that may be covered by the International Social Work Degree Recognition and Evaluation Service or covered under a memorandum of understanding with international social work accreditors.
+Candidates will have a minimum of a 3.2 GPA (on a 4-point scale) overall in their undergraduate degree.
 The student must show successful completion of application requirements.
 Candidates with more than five years between the granting of their BSW degree and the current application date will not be considered for advanced standing.